Cohort 1 Grantees

 Improving School Meals through Farm to Fork

 Yosemite School District serves students from the rural community of Oakhurst in California’s Sierra Nevada foothills.
-The district will incorporate more locally grown foods into the meal programs, and will promote and introduce new farmers, growers, and producers to the regional food system through networking with other districts and organizations.
-Procurement policies will be revised to prioritize local producers.
-Students will have opportunities to meet agricultural partners and learn where their food comes from.
-Key partners include a local rancher, honey producer, and local farmers.
+The district incorporated more locally grown foods into the meal programs, and promoted and introduced new farmers, growers, and producers to the regional food system through networking with other districts and organizations.
+Students had opportunities to meet agricultural partners and learn where their food comes from.
+Key partners included a local rancher, honey producer, and local farmers.

 Yuba Environmental Science (YES) Charter Academy